Go Forth…

 Help support, promote and invite others into God’s mission of love, mercy and social transformation.
 Through your generosity, USCMA provides missionaries and faith leaders more opportunities to connect, collaborate and grow in witness to the reign of God.

-Readings for the Fourteenth Sunday of Ordinary Time
+Readings for the Twenty-fifth Sunday in Ordinary Time